Skip to main content

 Devon Fischer is a PhD student in the Department of Linguistics at the University of Georgia.
 Her primary areas of research include Syntax and Second Language Acquisition.
 Devon has two BAs, one in Spanish and one in Linguistics, and an MA in Hispanic Linguistics.
 She currently teaches Spanish at UGA.

-Keiko is a Ph.D candidate specializing in sociophonetics.
-Her research focuses on the intersection of linguistic variation and identity in Southern American English, frequently with regard to the variable /hw/.
+Keiko Bridwell is a Ph.D. candidate in the Department of Linguistics at the University of Georgia.
+Her research focuses on the intersection of linguistic variation and identity in Southern US English, particularly in the Athens area.
 She also has experience in psycholinguistic and neurolinguistic research.
-Keiko works as a research assistant in the DigiLab in the library's Department of Research and Computational Data Management, where she gives workshops on digital…
+Keiko earned her bachelor's and master's degrees in linguistics from the University of South Carolina in 2017 and 2019…

 Linguistics graduate student, Kyle Vanderniet, will present a talk about his work at Emory University May 20th, at 3pm in Modern Languages, Room 201.
 Abstract: Text corpora are the predominant tool used by linguistics to study language.
 However, because they are comprised chiefly of written sources, they present a problem when exploring natural, authentic language use.
 I will present my results showing how Reddit can enable linguists to build…